 Implementations (libraries) for different precisions are often implemented in the highest precision.
 This can yield different results in algorithms such as exponentiation than if the programmer had performed the calculation directly.

 Floating-point systems have more than one rounding mode.
 “Round to the nearest even number” is the default for almost all implementations.
-The other rounding modes “Round toward zero” and “Round away from zero” can result in a larger loss of precision and can cause unexpected outcome.
+The other rounding modes “Round toward zero” and “Round away from zero” can result in a more significant loss of precision and can cause unexpected outcome.

 Some floating-point functions can return an arbitrary sign when the result is exactly zero.
 Tests that use the sign of a number rather than its relationship to zero can return unexpected results.